PaulaHum/Data-Analytics-Salary-and-Pay-Equality-Insights/README.md

 ## Pareto analysis ☯️

 Pareto analysis is a decision-making technique used to statistically separate the data entries into groups with the most or least effect on the data.
-It can help us determine if there are certain pieces of data that we should concentrate more on.
+It can help us determine **if there are certain pieces of data that we should concentrate more on**.
 In our case, Pareto analysis can help us decide whether the departments with the greatest pay gap contribute so little to overall compensation that they can be overlooked, or, on the contrary, contribute so much to overall earnings that they cannot be ignored.

 Ok, so the easiest way to do Pareto analysis is to use a pivot table.
 Let’s set some questions we can ask in our analysis.
-The first one could be: Which 5 divisions have the highest salary, on average?
+The first one could be: Which 5 departments have the highest salary, on average?
 You’re right we’ve already calculated it in our descriptive analysis, but this will be a good start for our pivot table.
-Before we begin, let’s remember about four departments in which there were no men employed (Ref.
-Picture 14).
+Before we begin, let’s remember about four departments in which there were no men employed.
 Since there is nothing to compare because these entities are entirely filled by women, I suggest we disregard them at that point.
 This of course should be a subject for further investigation (i.e. in terms of employment policy) but this will not be useful in our gender pay gap analysis.
 These departments are:

 * Office of Intergovernmental Relations Department
 * Office of Zoning and Administrative Hearings